-- 1. Practice appropriate protocol(s) of distinct First Nations communities, such as recognizing the traditional territories of host First Nations. - 2.
-Analyze how First Nations peoples are classified, such as language families and cultural groups of Canada. - 3.
-Analyze the effects of contact and colonization on First Nations people, including the impact of certain policies such as the residential school system. - 4.
-Examine challenges faced by specific First Nations populations such as women, veterans, elders, and youth. - 5.
-Explain the significance of languages and oral traditions in First Nations cultures. - 6.
-Compare and contrast traditional and contemporary methods and systems of governance - 7.
+- 1. Practice appropriate protocol(s) of distinct First Peoples communities, such as recognizing the traditional territories of host First Peoples. - 2.
+Analyze how First Peoples peoples are classified, such as language families and cultural groups of Canada. - 3.
+Analyze the effects of contact and colonization on First Peoples, including the impact of certain policies such as the residential school system. - 4.
+Examine challenges faced by specific First Peoples populations such as women, veterans, elders, and youth. - 5.
+Explain the significance of languages and oral traditions in First Peoples cultures. - 6.
+Compare and contrast traditional and contemporary methods and systems of governance. - 7.
 Analyze key issues regarding Aboriginal rights and titles, such as the land question. - 8.
 Investigate the traditional technologies within an area of study, such as ethnobotany. - 9.
-Analyze the relationship of First Nations communities with the natural and spiritual world. - 10.
+Analyze the relationship of First Peoples communities with the natural and spiritual world. - 10.
 Evaluate the challenges of economic development, while recognizing traditional relationships with the land, plants and animals. - 11.
-Examine family structures and child rearing practices, including kinship roles and obligations within First Nations. - 12.
-Distinguish between gender roles in First Nations contemporary and traditional culture.
+Examine family structures and child rearing practices, including kinship roles and obligations within First Peoples. - 12.
+Distinguish between gender roles in First Peoples contemporary and traditional culture.

-Indigenous Fine Arts Course Guidelines Goal Statements
+First Peoples Fine Arts Course Guidelines Goal Statements

-Requires that curriculum submitted will
+Requires that curriculum submitted will:

-- 1. be developed in collaboration with the local Indigenous communities - 2. incorporate traditional and contemporary Indigenous arts and the traditional arts making processes - 3. acknowledge that art is a reflection of traditional and contemporary Indigenous culture and worldviews - 4. address ethical considerations and protocols related to the Indigenous arts
+- 1. Be developed in collaboration with the local First Peoples communities - 2.
+Incorporate traditional and contemporary First Peoples arts and the traditional arts making processes - 3.
+Acknowledge that art is a reflection of traditional and contemporary First Peoples culture and worldviews - 4.
+Address ethical considerations and protocols related to the First Peoples arts.

-Learners in any Indigenous Fine Arts course will be able to:
+Learners in any First Peoples Fine Arts course will be able to:

-- 1. describe the connection between Indigenous artistic expression and past and present Indigenous identity, collectivity, and worldview - 2. recognize that while Indigenous art and culture share some common values and perspectives, they are also distinct, diverse, dynamic and evolving.
+- 1. Describe the connection between First Peoples artistic expression and past and present First Peoples identity, collectivity, and worldview - 2.
+Recognize that while First Peoples art and culture share some common values and perspectives, they are also distinct, diverse, dynamic and evolving.